Ph.D. in Sociology

-Joint M.A. in Sociology and Women's and Gender Studies
+Joint M.A. in Sociology and Women's, Gender, and Sexuality Studies

 The joint master's degree in Sociology and Women's.
 Gender, and Sexuality Studies is designed to be completed in 2 to 4 semesters.
 Requirements include the completion of seven courses to be distributed as follows: a designated foundational course in Women's, Gender, and Sexuality Studies, one course in feminist research methodologies (WMGS 198a or The Feminist Inquiry course offered through the Graduate Consortium in Women's and Gender Studies or an alternative), one graduate Sociology course cross-listed with Women's, Gender, and Sexuality Studies, one graduate course outside Sociology that is listed as an elective with Women's, Gender, and Sexuality Studies, plus three other graduate Sociology courses (including one theory course, and one course outside the area of gender), plus one additional graduate elective course.

-Also required are attendance at the year-long, non-credit women's and gender studies colloquium series and submission of a research paper of professional quality and length (normally 25-40 pages) on a topic related to the joint degree.
+Also required is the submission of a research paper of professional quality and length (normally 25-40 pages) on a topic related to the joint degree.
 The paper will be read by two faculty members, at least one of whom is a member of the Department of Sociology and at least one of whom is a member of the Women's, Gender, and Sexuality Studies core or affiliate faculty.